The-Grid-Data/GridDigger/README.md

 ## 🚀 Overview

 GridDigger is a high-performance Telegram bot that provides seamless access to The Grid ID database through an intuitive interface.
-This enhanced version features a robust service layer architecture, comprehensive GraphQL API integration, and enterprise-grade reliability.
+This enhanced version features a robust service layer architecture, comprehensive GraphQL API integration, enterprise-grade reliability, and production-ready webhook deployment.

 **🎯 Live Bot**: [t.me/the_grid_id_bot](https://t.me/the_grid_id_bot)